taajik/lyricser/README.md

 ![Windows Support](https://img.shields.io/badge/Windows-Support-brightgreen.svg)

-> :construction: Work in progress!

 These scripts are for dealing with lyrics of songs.
 Automatically adding lyrics to songs, editing lyrics, reading lyrics and more.

 ## Features
 - Using Genius API, you can add lyrics to your songs and albums easily.
-- But there is no need for a Genius access token.
 - You can add lyrics to musics in nested folders at once.
 - You can have lyrics of albums in a text file.
 - You can search through all of your lyrics files.